Yamal LNG, the beginning of a long journey

-Yamal LNG is already a showcase of eminent collective achievement.
-This project has become a reality because of a range of outstanding solutions.
+This project is already a showcase of eminent collective achievement.
+It has become a reality because of a range of outstanding solutions.
 Among them:

 - maritime logistics of the project ;

 - liquefied gas transportation by ice-breaking LNG carriers, the first of which has already accomplished its maiden commercial LNG delivery to Asia via the Northern Sea Route;

 - the financing structure of the project, a world’s first on such a scale, based on rouble, yuan and euro, since US-imposed sanctions prevented the shareholders from using a single US dollar.